Floorp-Projects/Floorp/devtools/docs/user/debugger/source_map_errors/index.rst

 NetworkError when attempting to fetch resource
 **********************************************

-A bug in Firefox prevents it from loading source maps for web extensions.
+A bug in Firefox prevents it from loading source maps for WebExtensions.

 See `Bug 1437937: WebExtensions Doesn't Find Source Maps <https://bugzilla.mozilla.org/show_bug.cgi?id=1437937>`_ for details.